build-on-aws/content/posts/picturesocial/02-whats-kubernetes-and-why-should-you-care/index.md

   - terraform
   - kubernetes
   - eks
-authorGithubAlias: jyapurv
+authorGithubAlias: develozombie
 authorName: Jose Yapur
 date: 2022-10-12
 ---

-This is a 10-part series about Picturesocial:
+This is an 8-part series about Picturesocial:

 1. [How to containerize an app in less than 15 minutes](/posts/picturesocial/01-how-to-containerize-app-less-than-15-min/)
 2. What’s Kubernetes and why should you care? (this post)